2018 RFL Championship season results

-This is a list of the 2018 RFL Championship season results.
 The Championship is the second-tier rugby league competition in the United Kingdom.
-The season is scheduled to begin on February 2.
+The 2018 season began on 2 February.

-The regular season will be played over 23 round-robin fixtures, where each of the twelve teams involved in the competition play with each other, once at home and once away.
-Teams will also play one extra match on the Summer Bash Weekend.
+The regular season was played over 23 round-robin fixtures, where each of the twelve teams involved in the competition played each other twice, once at home and once away.
+Teams also played one extra match on the Summer Bash Weekend.

-The play-offs will commence after the round-robin fixtures.
-The top four teams in the Championship will qualify for "The Qualifiers", along with the bottom four teams in the Super League.
-Each team's points totals will be reset to zero and each team will play against each other once.
-The top three teams will qualify automatically for the Super League in 2019, the fourth and fifth-placed teams will contest the "Million Pound Game" at the venue of the fourth-placed team, with the winner also earning a place in the Super League for 2019, while the losing team and the bottom three teams will enter the Championship in 2019.
+The play-offs commenced after the round-robin fixtures.
+The top four teams in the Championship qualified for "The Qualifiers", along with the bottom four teams in the Super League.
+Each team's points totals were reset to zero and each team played against each other once.
+The top three teams qualified automatically for the Super League in 2019, the fourth and fifth-placed teams contested the "Million Pound Game" at the venue of the fourth-placed team, with the winner also earning a place in the Super League for 2019, while the losing team and the bottom three teams entered the Championship in 2019.

-The fifth-twelfth placed teams in the Championship in 2018 will contest the "Championship Shield", where each team will play seven extra games, retaining their original points.
-The top four teams will contest play-offs, with the first-placed team facing the fourth-placed team and the second-placed team facing the third-placed team; The two winning teams will then contest the Championship Shield Grand Final.
-The bottom two teams will be relegated to League 1 in 2019.
+The fifth-twelfth placed teams in the Championship in 2018 contested the "Championship Shield", where each team played seven extra games, retaining their original points.
+The top four teams contested play-offs, with the first-placed team facing the fourth-placed team and the second-placed team facing the third-placed team; The two winning teams then contested the Championship Shield Grand Final.
+As the Championship was expanding to 14 teams in the 2019 season, the bottom team was not automatically relegated to League 1 in 2019, instead they faced the losing finalist in the League 1 promotion final in a play-off.